facebookresearch/hydra/website/docs/patterns/write_protect_config_node.md

 <div class="alert alert--warning" role="alert">
 <strong>NOTE</strong>:
-A crafty user can find many ways around this. this is just making it harder to change things accidentally.
+A crafty user can find many ways around this.
+This is just making it harder to change things accidentally.
 </div>